ReimoSaar/Flower-store/README.md

 - Write docker host machine ip into web browser address bar with http protocol. (http://&lt;ip&gt;).

 ## Regenerate values in database
-sudo docker exec -it &lt;database container name&gt; psql -U user -d Store -f docker-entrypoint-initdb.d/03-data-generator.sql
+docker exec -it &lt;database container name&gt; psql -U user -d Store -f docker-entrypoint-initdb.d/03-data-generator.sql

 ## Possible problems:
 - Frontend might not be able to send requests to backend, since Spring Boot is using https protocol, then web browser might look at it as a threat.